 2. THE "PROVISION" FOR GRACEOut of "love", God has provided His Son!
 He sent Jesus to die that we might have eternal life (Jn 3:16; 1Jn 4:9).
 Because God loved us, He made His Son a "propitiation" for our sins (1Jn 4:10).
-A "propitiation" is a sacrifice designed to appease wrath.
-Therefore God has offered His Son as a sacrifice designed to appease Himself, which leads to a related point...
+A "propitiation" is an offering designed to atone for sin.
+Therefore God offered His Son as a sacrifice for our sins, which leads to a related point...

 Out of "justice", God has provided His Son!
-God is holy, and to satisfy His justice (sin must be punished) God provided redemption through the blood of His Son (Ro 3:24-26; Ep 1:7).
+God is holy, and to satisfy His justice (the price for sin must be paid) God provided redemption through the blood of His Son (Ro 3:24-26; Ep 1:7).
 God's grace therefore functions in this way...